Lamer87/Space_Engineers_DLC_unlocker/README.md

   - Run `CreamAPI_Tool.cmd` and press "**R**"(x2) to delete all CreamAPI files.

     Note: Don't worry if the game has been updated in the meantime,
-    tool will first check, then if necessary restore the backup. ;)
+    tool will first check, then only if necessary restore the backup. ;)

 <br>